David Wu (American actor)

 David Wu (Cantonese: Ng Dai-Wai, 吳大維 (吴大维, Wú Dàwéi); born Southbridge, Massachusetts, 2 October 1966), also known by the nickname Wu-Man, is a Chinese American film actor, TV personality and formerly MTV Asia and Channel V video jockey.

-Early life
+Early life and education

 Wu grew up in Taiwan and attended an American international school, but attended middle and high school in America.
 He graduated from the University of Washington in Seattle.

-MTV and TV host

-Wu never had academic talent.
-Leveraging his family connections, he became known on Channel V as the host of "Go West," a TV show on that taught Chinese people how to speak both formal and informal English.
-Wu would often combine English sayings such as "Don't have a cow man" and "What's up" into his conversations leaving the audience stunned and breathless that someone of Chinese descent was able to speak English.

-Wu's selling point was his ability as a Chinese to speak English, a feat very rare in the 80s and 90s.
-However, the influx of other Asians in America made Wu irrelevant by the turn of the century.
+Career

+Wu started his media career with an English teaching show Go West on Channel V in 1996.
+Initially, the show was to be an English classroom until Wu convinced the channel to turn the show into five-minute slots teaching slang.

+Personal life

+Wu married his wife in May 2018 and has a daughter in January 2020.